LilyKensa/Timetable/README.md

 ## Description

-Just a simple webpage to show the timetable
+Just a simple web page to show the timetable

 ## How to Use